hung-lo/basler_caterpillar_recorder/README.md

 The supplied script runs on Windows or recent macOS through Basler pylon/pypylon and uses FFmpeg for consistent H.264/MP4 output.

+## Repository files

+The current repository includes:

+- `record_basler.py`: the recorder CLI for listing cameras, live preview, dry runs, and scheduled recording.
+- `config_pilot.yaml`: the default two-camera pilot configuration for long recording into `./recordings`.
+- `config_smoke_test.yaml`: a ten-second two-camera end-to-end test that writes into `./recordings_test`.
+- `config_one_camera_test.yaml`: a ten-second one-camera baseline test for the `a2A1920-160ucBAS` using serial `40604036`.
+- `config_one_camera_test_rotated_ccw.yaml`: the current rotated single-camera test for serial `40604036`, using a cropped ROI and a 90-degree counter-clockwise output rotation.
+- `config_one_camera_test_rotated_preview.yaml`: a ten-second rotated single-camera test with the lightweight recording preview enabled.
+- `config_one_camera_test_rotated_crop_preview.yaml`: a ten-second rotated single-camera test that keeps a native centered crop and enables the lightweight recording preview.
+- `QUICKSTART.md`: a shorter setup-and-run checklist.
+- `requirements.txt`: the Python dependencies for the recorder.

+The one-camera example files are specific to the currently used `a2A1920-160ucBAS` serial `40604036`.
+If you swap cameras, update those serial values before recording.

 ## Recommended pilot decision

 Start with the simplest design that preserves identity and outcome labels: